discordjs/discord.js/docs/general/faq.md

 ## How do I set up node-opus?
 - **Ubuntu:** Simply run `npm install node-opus`, and it's done.
 Congrats!
-- **Windows:** Run `npm install -g --production windows-build-tools` in an admin command prompt or PowerShell.
+- **Windows:** Run `npm install --global --production windows-build-tools` in an admin command prompt or PowerShell.
   Then, running `npm install node-opus` in your bot's directory should successfully build it.
 Woo!